 Information made available electronically can be structured so that all individuals, regardless of disability, can access it via desktop or mobile web browsers, text-to-speech applications, mobile applications and a host of other technologies.
 Accessible design practices can ensure University documents are readable by all who need them.
 The University, along with UW System, endorses the Web Content Accessibility Guidelines (WCAG), Version 2.0, of the World Wide Web Consortium (W3C) as the standard for Web accessibility and compliance with the Americans with Disabilities Act.
-W3C is composed of over 400 member organizations worldwide developing common protocols to promote the evolution of the Web and ensure its interoperability.
+W3C is composed of over 400-member organization worldwide developing common protocols to promote the evolution of the Web and ensure its interoperability.
 As part of its work, the W3C has developed accessibility guidelines for the web.
-The standards of the Federal Rehabilitation Act Section 508 (Section 508) specifically subsections 1194.22 and subsection 1194.31, are consistent with the W3C Guidelines and provide achievable, well documented guidelines for implementation.
+The standards of the Federal Rehabilitation Act Section 508 (Section 508) are consistent with the W3C Guidelines and provide achievable, well documented guidelines for implementation.

 - All new or revised web pages and other web resources published, hosted or otherwise provided by the University must be in compliance with the web standards defined in the most recent version of Section 508.
 Additionally, it is strongly suggested that University web pages and resources strive to comply with the WCAG 2.0 AA standards for accessibility, or future versions that may replace those as web technology advances.